Indonesia coal miners seek export ban exemptions as costs grow

 Indika Energy said it would need to adjust its production levels lower should the ban continue.

-Indo Tambangraya Megah, meanwhile, declared force majuere because of the export ban, director Yulius Gozali said in an e-mail.
+Indo Tambangraya Megah, meanwhile, declared force majeure because of the export ban, director Yulius Gozali said in an e-mail.

-Coal contributes roughly US$3 billion a month to Indonesia's international trade and helped to drive exports from South-east Asia's biggest economy to record highs last year.
+Coal contributes roughly US$3 billion (S$4.08 billion) a month to Indonesia's international trade and helped to drive exports from South-east Asia's biggest economy to record highs last year.

-Indonesia's rupiah has dropped by about 1 per cent since the ban and has also been unsettled by a hawkish United States Federal Reserve.
+Indonesia's rupiah has dropped by about 1 per cent since the ban and has also been unsettled by a hawkish US Federal Reserve.

-Japan, which imports two million tonnes of Indonesian coal a month, asked in a letter to Indonesia's Energy Minister for the ban on high-caloric coal to be lifted and for the authorities to give departure permits to five loaded vessels headed for Japan.
+Japan, which imports 2 million tonnes of Indonesian coal a month, asked in a letter to Indonesia's energy minister for the ban on high-caloric coal to be lifted and for the authorities to give departure permits to five loaded vessels headed for Japan.

-"We are keeping a close watch.
-But right now we are in a comfortable position," the official said.

-As of Thursday, Indonesia had not issued any departure permits for bulk coal carriers, Transportation Ministry official Mugen Suprihatin Sartoto said.
+As at yesterday, Indonesia had not issued any departure permits for bulk coal carriers, Transportation Ministry official Mugen Suprihatin Sartoto said.

-Asian economic powerhouses China, India, Japan and South Korea together received 73 per cent of Indonesian coal exports in 2021, ship-tracking data from Kpler showed.
+Asian economic powerhouses China, India, Japan and South Korea together received 73 per cent of Indonesian coal exports last year, ship-tracking data from Kpler showed.

-State-owned Enterprise Minister Erick Thohir on Thursday said state utility PLN has secured enough coal commitments, but he wanted PLN to have a stable long-term inventory.
+State-owned Enterprise Minister Erick Thohir said yesterday that state utility PLN has secured enough coal commitments, but he wanted PLN to have a stable long-term inventory.

-As of Wednesday, PLN said it had secured 13.9 million tonnes of coal but needed 20 million tonnes to reach a safe 20-day stock level.
+As at Wednesday, PLN said it had secured 13.9 million tonnes of coal but needed 20 million tonnes to reach a safe 20-day stock level.